Kingspan outlines Grenfell measures after ‘unacceptable’ conduct

 “Kingspan apologises unreservedly once again for these shortcomings which are not consistent with its values or its commitment to conduct its business to the highest safety standards.

-“The actions outlined below are designed to address these legacy issues, complemented by group-wide governance and continuous improvement initiatives to ensure that these issues can never be repeated.”
+“The actions are designed to address these legacy issues, complemented by group-wide governance and continuous improvement initiatives to ensure that these issues can never be repeated.”

 It said Kingspan “had no role” in the design of the cladding system used on Grenfell Tower, and that it was used without Kingspan’s knowledge “in a system that was not compliant with the buildings regulations and was unsafe”.